 You must be logged in as the root user to start and stop the Zen daemon process.
 Use the shell script actianzen as shown in the following examples.

 To start the database engine

-At a command prompt, enter the following according to your type of system.
+At a command prompt, enter the following: